Architecture

 scout pair --relay url # use an external relayWhat Scout Is Not

 Scout is not a framework for building agents.
-Agents are just Claude Code or Codex sessions with a system prompt.
-It's not a cloud service — everything runs locally.
-And it's not a replacement for any single agent tool.
-It's the connective tissue between them.
+It is not a cloud service.
+And it is not a replacement for any single agent tool.
+It is the connective tissue between agent runtimes, harnesses, and operator surfaces.